cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 ## Next up

 Your checkers blockchain is done.
-It has a leaderboard, which can be migrated.
+It has a leaderboard, which was introduced later in production thanks to migrations.

 Now it is time to explore two other helpful tools for working with the Cosmos SDK: [CosmJS](./04-cosmjs.md) and [CosmWasm](./05-cosmwasm.md).
 Begin with [CosmJS](./04-cosmjs.md).